mwilliams619/spotify_analysis/README.md

 P.S.
-You can VISUALLY INTERPRET THE DATA GENERATED BELOW USE GEPHI https://gephi.org/

-first create a spotify developer app on developer.spotify.com to get login credentials (client_id and client_secret)

-At the bottom of SpotifyClassDef.py a code snippet is available to generate nodes and edges for the Pollen playlist and the song passionfruit by drake

-The nodes and edges will generate csv files which can be viualized when uploaded into gephi
+You can use Gephi to visualize the data. https://gephi.org/ The code will generate node and edges csv files and you can manually add those into Gephi to see an example of how the display should eventually look.
+Their api uses Java